 An elevation of blood triglycerides is referred to as hypertriglyceridemia.
 The blood test to measure triglyceride levels is easy and can be done along with a routine blood test that also measures various types of cholesterol.
 The most accurate results are obtained when a person fasts before this test.
 Triglyceride levels can be quite variable, so several measurements may be needed to provide accurate baseline values.

 An elevated triglyceride level can be an independent medical problem or can be due to another existing medical problem.
 For instance, people with poorly controlled type 1 or type 2 diabetes often have elevated triglyceride levels.
-Elevated triglycerides can also be brought on by thyroid disorders, kidney problems, obesity, excess alcohol, and taking certain medicines.
+Elevated triglycerides can also be brought on by thyroid disorders, kidney problems, obesity, excess alcohol, and taking certain medications.

 The National Cholesterol Education Program (NCEP) classifies the ranges of fasting triglyceride levels in the following way: